-Hevo Data – A Simpler Alternative to Move Data from TokuDB to BigQuery
+Method 2: Using Hevo Data to Move Data from TokuDB to BigQuery

 Here are the steps to move data from TokuDB to BigQuery:

-- Connect to TokuDB source by providing connection settings
+- Step 1: Connect to TokuDB source by providing connection settings

-- Select the mode of replication you want: (a) Load the result set of a Custom Query (b) Full dump of tables (c) Load data via log
+- Step 2: Select the mode of replication you want: (a) Load the result set of a Custom Query (b) Full dump of tables (c) Load data via log

-- Configure BigQuery warehouse where you want to load the data
+- Step 3: Configure BigQuery warehouse where you want to load the data

 That’s it!
-Simple and straightforward.
+Simple.
 Hevo will do all the groundwork to ensure that your data is moved from TokuDB and is copied to Google BigQuery in real-time.

 In addition to TokuDB, you can use Hevo to move data from 100s of different sources(including 40+ free sources)– Cloud Applications, Databases, SDKs, etc. This will ensure that all your data integration needs are taken care of as both your business and data sources grow.